Child Custody and Visitation

 - Does a custodial parent need permission from the court or the other parent to relocate with the child to a different city or state?

-To view case law relevant to custody and visitation, follow this link to Case Finder
+To view case law relevant to custody and visitation, follow this link to the Case Finder.

 To obtain legal advice concerning custody and visitation or other family law issues, please contact Raynor & Farmer, P.C.